Superman Returns: Special Edition

 Also, Kate Bosworth as Lois Lane is definitely growing on me.
 Since seeing Superman Returns the first time, I slowly began to think of her performance as the movie’s weak link.
 Not true.
 On a second and closer examination, she may very well be perfect for the role.

-I also appreciated Kevin Spacey’s performance as Lex Luthor a lot more this time.
-And I have to give kudos to Tristan Lake Leabu, who plays Lois & Superman’s son, Jason (I prefer to call him Jay-El).
+I have to give kudos to Tristan Lake Leabu, who plays Lois & Superman’s son, Jason (I prefer to call him Jay-El).

 Child actors can be iffy at times, but Singer did a fantastic job of bringing a great performance out of Leabu–who reminds me a bit of a young Macaulay Culkin.
 Though I do not want to see the main plot of a movie revolve around him, I’m definitely interested in finding out what’s in store for Jay-El as a sub-plot of future movies.
 It will also be interesting to see Superman as a father.